Carolyn Stanford Taylor

-Carolyn Stanford Taylor is an American educator who served as the 28th Wisconsin Superintendent of Public Instruction from 2019 to 2021.
+Carolyn Stanford Taylor is an American educator who served as the 27th Wisconsin Superintendent of Public Instruction from 2019 to 2021.
 Stanford Taylor was the first African American to serve as Wisconsin Superintendent of Public Instruction.

 Her appointment was announced by Wisconsin Governor-elect Tony Evers in December 2018, who served as Superintendent of Public Instruction prior to his election as Governor.
-She did not run for the seat in 2021.
-Prior to assuming the superintendent’s office, she served as the Assistant State Superintendent for the Wisconsin Division for Learning Support for 17 years.
+She did not seek election to a full term in 2021.
+Prior to assuming the superintendent's office, she served as the Assistant State Superintendent for the Wisconsin Division for Learning Support for 17 years.

 Early life and education

 Born and raised in Marks, Mississippi, Stanford Taylor and her siblings were one of the first African American families to integrate the schools.
 She attended the University of Wisconsin, Madison where she received a bachelor's degree in elementary education in 1978 and a master's degree in educational leadership and policy analysis in 1979.